ontolex/morph/index.md

 ## Replacement

-Replacement are used to describe transformations of stems by the replacement of zero or more characters by other characters.
+Replacements are used to describe transformations of stems by the replacement of zero or more characters by other characters.

 <div class="entity">